OctopusDeploy/docs/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/index.md

 ## Installing the Extension

-If you're using **Visual Studio Team Services (VSTS) or on-premises Team Foundation Server (TFS) 2017 (or newer)** you can simply [install the extension from the marketplace](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) and follow the instructions below.
+If you're using **Azure DevOps or on-premises Team Foundation Server (TFS) 2017 (or newer)** you can simply [install the extension from the marketplace](https://marketplace.visualstudio.com/items/octopusdeploy.octopus-deploy-build-release-tasks) and follow the instructions below.

 If you're using an earlier version of TFS, see the [Extension Compatibility documentation](extension-compatibility.md) for details on where to get a compatible extension.